DarrenCNLee/Huffman-Encoder-and-Decoder/asgn1/README.md

 		File containing C program for the game

 	Makefile
-		Contains the directives for building lrc and and cleaning
+		Contains the directives for building lrc and cleaning

 	DESIGN.pdf
-		Contains a description of the game, inputs and expected outputs, pseudocode, and drawings/scratch work on paper
+		Contains a description of the game, inputs and expected outputs, layout and structure, functionality of the code pseudocode, and drawings/scratch work on paper